tArtists have been using a mahl stick for centuries. The main purpose is to support your painting hand

 -- for supporting my painting hand when painting very small areas with small brush.
 This gives more control as you are at a much better angle and distance from the surface.

--- When working on area that is wet or close to wet areas where you need some control.
+-- When working on an area that is wet or close to wet areas where you need some control.

 To achieve the best result you need to rethink your painting hand technique a little when using a mahl stick.
 I am left handed so will explain my technique that way.